-It is not clear if the visibility splays at the access to the site need to be maintained by the landowners and if so, has the applicant has approached them for agreement to this?
+It is not clear if the visibility splays at the access to the site need to be maintained by the landowners and if so, has the applicant secured a binding agreement to undertake the maintenance works?
 Stephen Gee WSCC - Highways Authority's report found - should a HGV not utilise the whole site access, visibility splays were not adequate (just 74m instead of required 111m).
 I note also that the WSCC Public Rights of Way report mentions Local Prow Network and reliance on Loxwood Road for connectivity with a diagram showing how 4 footpaths converge near (or on) the Loxwood Road layby site access and with no footway this means pedestrians walk in the road.
 The report mentions this as an important consideration for both Highways and Safety Audits - I can find no evidence of these in the application.